daviddexter/karis-programming-language/parser/doc.md

 Statements vs Expressions

 Simply, statements declare while expressions produce, in this case produce values.
-We are going to take the approach borrowed from functional programming languages and declare that in `karis lang` everythin is a expression.
+We are going to take the approach borrowed from functional programming languages and declare that in `karis lang` everything is a expression.
 Everything produces a value

 Taking this approach, we will have the following expressions in our AST